vi/websocat/doc.md

 * little_endian (`bool`) - Encode header as a little-endian number instead of big endian
 * skip_read_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodifed
 * skip_write_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodifed
-* continuations (`Option<u64>`) - Do not defragment written messages,.write WebSocket frames instead of messages (and `or` specified number into the header).
+* continuations (`Option<u64>`) - Do not defragment written messages, write WebSocket frames instead of messages (and bitwise-or specified number into the header).
-* controls (`Option<u64>`) - Also write pings, pongs and CloseFrame messages, setting specified bit (pre-shifted) in header and prepending opcode in condent.
+* controls (`Option<u64>`) - Also write pings, pongs and CloseFrame messages, setting specified bit (pre-shifted) in header and prepending opcode in content.
 Length would include this prepended byte.
 Affects read direction as well, allowing manually triggering WebSocket control messages.
 * tag_text (`Option<u64>`) - Set specified pre-shifted bit in header when dealing with text WebSocket messages.
 Note that with continuations, messages can be split into fragments in middle of a UTF-8 characters.

 ## line_chunks